Skip to content

 tags: [ssh, linux, junit]

-Your updated deploy.yaml is almost identical to the one you used in the first example, the only changes being (1) creating a volume using the aforementioned ConfigMap resource, (2) mounting it on /app/pools and (3) telling the orchestrator to use this pools definition:
+The deploy.yaml manifest is quite similar to the one you used in the first example, at least for its Deployment part: the only changes being (1) creating a volume using the aforementioned ConfigMap resource, (2) mounting it on /app/pools, (3) telling the orchestrator to use this pools definition, and (4) exposing the insightcollector, eventbus, and localstore ports.

 deploy.yaml